satyamsaket018-cmd/Disaster_Management/README.md

 - Design the basic UI and UI componenets
 - Managed environmental variables and secure Vercel and Render
 - Developed the SOS priority scoring algorithm with time decay and priority level classification
-- Contributed to testing , bebugging and UI improvements
+- Contributed to testing , debugging and UI improvements

 ## 🔒 Security